Defenders of the Earth: Production

 Marvel Productions and King Features Syndicate worked together to develop the show.
 Marvel Productions had brought in consulting company Q5 Corporation to help develop the show.
 Q5's consultants consist of psychology PhDs and advertising, marketing and research professionals.
-The animation for the series were done overseas at Daewon Media and Sei Young Animation (now merged with Dong Woo Animation) and AKOM in Seoul, South Korea, and Toei Animation in Tokyo, Japan.
+The animation for the series were done overseas at Daewon Media and Sei Young Animation in Seoul, South Korea, and Toei Animation in Tokyo, Japan, and Burbank Animation in Philippine.

 Episodes

 Home releases

 In 1987, select episodes of the show were released on four VHS cassettes by Family Home Entertainment in North America.

 Roughly two decades after production was completed, the series was released around the world on DVD, featuring various episodes and packaging depending on region.

 United States

 On October 10, 2006 and April 3, 2007 the series were released to DVD by BCI Eclipse Entertainment LLC (under its Ink & Paint classic animation entertainment label) in Region 1, containing all 65 original broadcast episodes in two Complete Series volumes and presented in original storyline continuity order.

 These release includes interviews with story editor Bryce Malek, writer David Wise, and artist Michael Swanigan—each of whom reflect on various points of the creative process, including the origins of the characters, legal issues surrounding the properties, controversial content, and ways in which the production differed from others of its time.

 Mill Creek Entertainment re-released the complete series on DVD in Region 1 on May 18, 2010.

 The series is streaming on Amazon Prime Video and Tubi TV.